-The TAP controller clock can only operate at a frequency up to 20 MHz, while the SRAM clock operates more than an order of magnitude faster.
-Because there is a large difference in the clock frequencies, it is possible that during the Capture-DR state, an input or output undergoes a transition.
+The TAP controller clock only operates at a frequency up to 20 MHz, while the SRAM clock operates more than an order of magnitude faster.
+Since there is a large difference in the clock frequencies, it is possible that during the Capture-DR state, an input or output undergoes a transition.
 The TAP may then try to capture a signal while in transition (metastable state).
-This does not harm the device, but there is no guarantee as to the value that is captured.
+This does not harm the device, but there is no guarantee to the value that is captured.
 Repeatable results may not be possible.

-To guarantee that the boundary scan register captures the correct value of a signal, the SRAM signal must be stabilized long enough to meet the TAP controller's capture setup plus hold times ( $t{CS}$ and $t{CH}$ ).
-The SRAM clock input might not be captured correctly if there is no way in a design to stop (or slow) the clock during a SAMPLE/PRELOAD instruction.
+To guarantee that the boundary scan register captures the correct value of a signal, the SRAM signal must be stabilized long enough to meet the TAP controller's capture setup plus hold times (t{CS} and t{CH}).
+The SRAM clock input might not be captured correctly if the design does not stop (or slow) the clock during a SAMPLE/PRELOAD instruction.
 If this is an issue, it is still possible to capture all other signals and simply ignore the value of the CK and CK captured in the boundary scan register.